moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Goals

-This proposal attempts to decouple the access that a `CI_JOB_TOKEN` has away from a specific user to an entity with less access.
+This proposal aims to decouple the access of the `CI_JOB_TOKEN` from a specific user, assigning it instead to an entity with more limited access.

-- We want to decouple the `CI_JOB_TOKEN` from the user that triggered the pipeline.
+- We want to decouple the `CI_JOB_TOKEN` from the user who triggered the pipeline.
-- We want to reduce the access available to the `CI_JOB_TOKEN`
+- We want to reduce the access granted to the `CI_JOB_TOKEN`.
-- We want to provide a way to configure permissions for each CI Pipeline
+- We want to provide a way to configure permissions for each CI pipeline.

 ### Non-Goals

-- We will not add auditing of token usage and generation
+- We will not add auditing for token usage and generation.
-- We will not create a [Security Token Service](https://datatracker.ietf.org/doc/html/rfc8693)
+- We will not create a [Security Token Service](https://datatracker.ietf.org/doc/html/rfc8693).
-- We will not focus on reducing the duration of access of a `CI_JOB_TOKEN`
+- We will not focus on reducing the duration of access for a `CI_JOB_TOKEN`.
-- We will not unify the [PAT scopes](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#personal-access-token-scopes) with the existing [custom abilities](https://gitlab.com/gitlab-org/gitlab/-/tree/master/ee/config/custom_abilities)
+- We will not unify [PAT scopes](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#personal-access-token-scopes) with existing [custom abilities](https://gitlab.com/gitlab-org/gitlab/-/tree/master/ee/config/custom_abilities).
-- We will not unify the [types of tokens](https://docs.gitlab.com/ee/security/token_overview.html) into a single authoritative token
+- We will not unify the [types of tokens](https://docs.gitlab.com/ee/security/token_overview.html) into a single authoritative token.

 ## Proposal

 Instead of generating a `CI_JOB_TOKEN` bound to the user who triggered the CI pipeline, we will generate a `CI_JOB_TOKEN` bound to a separate entity.
 This entity will be a specific account designated for use by CI jobs.
-This custom User will have limited permissions defined by the assigned Role, which can be one of the [standard roles](https://docs.gitlab.com/ee/user/permissions.html#roles) or a [custom role](https://docs.gitlab.com/ee/user/custom_roles/abilities.html).
+This custom user will have limited permissions defined by the assigned role, which can be one of the [standard roles](https://docs.gitlab.com/ee/user/permissions.html#roles) or a [custom role](https://docs.gitlab.com/ee/user/custom_roles/abilities.html).

 At this time, it is uncertain whether we will need to manage CI job-specific